olcf/hsi_xfer/README.md

 * Checkpointing to allow interrupted transfers to continue roughly where they left off
 * HSI threads are launched in parallel to allow concurrent transfer of file lists
 * JSON formatted reporting of file transfers
-* Caching of large lists of files to prevent reindexing upon reinvokation of the tool
+* Caching of large lists of files to prevent reindexing upon reinvoking the tool

 ## How it works: